opendr-io/causality/journal.md

-### Provable predictions since January 2025 (total 203):
+### Provable predictions since January 2025 (total 211):

 Provable meaning the prediction was publshed here some time - days or months - before the CVE was added to a watch-list of exploited vulns.
-I suspect that many of these rated vulns are also being exploited but we have yet to observe or measure the activity.

 2026:

+March 20: CVE-2025-32974 was added to the CISA KEV.
+It was predicted in August 2025.

+March 19: CVE-2025-32974 was added to the VulnCheck KEV.
+It was predicted in December 2025.

+March 18: CVE-2025-43520 was added to the VulnCheck KEV.
+It was predicted in January 2026.

+March 11: CVE-2025-34117 was added to the VulnCheck KEV.
+It was predicted in August 2025.

+March 11: CVE-2025-52089 was added to the VulnCheck KEV.
+It was predicted in December 2025.

+March 11: CVE-2025-57296 was added to the VulnCheck KEV.
+It was predicted in December 2025.

+March 11: CVE-2025-54068 was added to the VulnCheck KEV.
+It was predicted in January 2025.
+Ninth lead time over one year.

+March 10: CVE-2025-10353 was added to the VulnCheck KEV.
+It was predicted in December 2025.

+March 10: CVE-2025-54068 was added to the VulnCheck KEV.
+It was predicted in December 2025.

+March 9: CVE-2025-26399 was added to the CISA KEV.
+It was predicted in December 2025.

 Feb 23: CVE-2025-14155 was added to the VulnCheck KEV.
 It was predicted in the January 2026 run.